-In order to control the liquidity risk associated with its investments, the Fund conducts its investing activities in accordance with agreed guidelines to ensure a minimal concentration of risk.
+In order to control the liquidity risk associated with its investments, the Fund conducts its investing activities in accordance with agreed guidelines and leverage ratios to ensure a minimal concentration of risk.

-The Fund is exposed to daily cash redemptions of its units.
-Its policy is therefore to hold investments that are traded in an active market and can be readily disposed.
+The Fund is considered illiquid with monthly withdrawal offers for redemptions of its units.
+Its policy is therefore to hold some of the funds' investments that are traded in an active market and can be readily disposed.

-The Fund's listed securities are considered readily realisable, as they are listed on global Stock Exchanges.
+The Fund's listed securities are considered readily realisable, as they are listed on the Stock Exchange.

 In order to manage the Fund's overall liquidity, the Responsible Entity has the discretion to reject an application for units and to defer or adjust redemption of units if the exercise of such discretion is in the best interests of unitholders.
-The Fund did not reject or withhold any redemption during the period ended 30 June 2019.
+The Fund did not reject or withhold any redemption during the year ended 30 June 2020.

-The table below analyses the Fund's financial liabilities into relevant maturity groupings based on the remaining period from 30 June 2019 to the contractual maturity date.
-Units are redeemed on demand at the unitholder's option.
+The table below analyses the Fund's financial liabilities into relevant maturity groupings based on the remaining period from 30 June 2020 to the contractual maturity date.
+As the fund is illiquid, the redemptions are subject to withdrawal offers.
 However, the directors do not envisage that the contractual maturity disclosed in the table below will be representative of the actual cash outflows, as holders of these instruments typically retain them for the medium to long term.